Impact Report vs Annual Report for Non-Profits

 • Which programs grew, shifted, or evolved over time?

-But annual reports aren’t always the easiest way for someone to understand the meaning of the work especially when orgs are addressing interconnected needs, like housing stability alongside education or healthcare access.
+Here's the thing: annual reports aren't always the easiest way for someone to UNDERSTAND the meaning of your work.
+Especially when you're addressing interconnected needs like housing stability alongside education access, or healthcare alongside community building.

 Annual reports are built to be comprehensive.
 They move quickly across programs, departments, and timelines.
-As a result, readers may understand what existed during the year, without fully seeing how services connected or why certain outcomes were more significant than others.
+As a result, readers might understand what happened during the year without fully seeing HOW services connected or WHY certain outcomes mattered more than others.

 → Click here to get the free Annual Report Checkpoint